 - Bone-in chicken thighs: Stews are slow-cooked, and bone-in chicken adds a rich depth of flavor to this chicken stew.
 I bought bone-in, skin-on chicken thighs and then removed the skin.

-- Spices: Salt, black pepper, paprika, parsley flakes, oregano, dried thyme, onion powder, ground ginger, and granulated garlic.
+- Spices: Salt, black pepper, paprika, dried thyme.
 Together, they create a perfectly seasoned, flavorful base that complements the chicken and broth.

 - Onions and garlic: Yellow onions and garlic cloves are sautéed to form a rich, aromatic base for the stew.
 They add natural sweetness and depth that enhances the flavor.

-- Brown sugar (skip if Whole30): This touch of sweetness caramelizes the onions for an extra layer of rich flavor.
+- Brown sugar: This touch of sweetness caramelizes the onions for an extra layer of rich flavor.

-- Tomato paste and Roma tomatoes: These combine to form a thick, savory sauce that creates the stew’s broth.
+- Tomato paste and tomatoes (not pictured): These combine to form a thick, savory sauce that creates the stew’s broth.
 They add brightness and balance to the rich flavors.

-- Cassareep or browning liquid (or coconut aminos for Whole30): Adds color and a subtle sweetness with deep, earthy flavor, giving the stew its signature Guyanese touch.
+- Cassareep: Adds color and a subtle sweetness with deep, earthy flavor, giving the stew its signature Guyanese touch.

 - Potatoes and carrots: Russet potatoes and carrots add natural sweetness, texture, and heartiness to the stew.
 They soak up the broth’s flavors as they cook.

-- Chicken broth or water: Forms the base of the stew, adding depth and keeping everything moist and tender.
+- Water (not pictured): Forms the base of the stew, adding depth and keeping everything moist and tender.

 See recipe card for quantities.

-I start by cutting the chicken thighs into halves and seasoning them with salt, ground ginger, parsley flakes, garlic powder, onion powder, paprika, oregano, cassareep (or coconut aminos), and a touch of tomato paste.
-I let the chicken marinate for at least 30 minutes to soak up all those flavors.
-If I have time, I season it in the morning to let it sit for a few hours before cooking.
+Then I add the chicken thighs to a bowl and season them with salt, paprika, green seasoning, cassareep, tomato paste and dried Guyanese thyme (optional).
+I let the chicken marinate for at least 30 minutes (or overnight if time allows) to soak up all those flavors.
+Sometimes if I am thinking ahead, I season it in the morning and let it sit in the fridge for a few hours before cooking.

-In a large pot, I warm the olive oil over high heat and add the diced onions and garlic, then stir in the brown sugar (skipping it if I’m doing a Whole30).
-I cook it just until the onions get soft and caramelized, but I’m careful not to burn the sugar.
-Then I add the diced tomatoes and let them cook down into a thick, flavorful sauce.
+In a large pot, I warm the oil over high heat and add the diced onions and garlic, then stir in the brown sugar.
+Let it cook just until the onions get soft and caramelized.
+Then I add the diced tomatoes and let them cook down until soft.

 Sear the Chicken